Many readers have questions about my online courses: Solving Your Adult ADHD Puzzle. I have answers.

 You can access the course 24/7.

-That’s because the it centers on a series of short, engaging videos covering foundational topics.
+That’s because it centers on a series of short, engaging videos covering foundational topics.
 You’ll also have support materials.
+That includes Action Steps Guides guide you in personalizing the lessons.
+You might still feel that you need a professional facilitator—or even a referee.

 If you opt for the Zoom-meeting option, you’re in for an extra treat!
 You’ll meet other students—from England to Australia and throughout the US and Canada.
-Currently, these meetings take place on Saturday at noon Pacific Time, twice monthly.
-But I will expand the options soon.
+Currently, these meetings take place twice monthly:

 (This is my favorite part of the job!
 It’s the first time most have been in a “room” with their peers, much less a mixed group!
 You can practically see the light bulbs going off—and the anxiety dissolving.
-To me, this is a “must-have”.)
+To me, this is a “must-have”.
+You can always add it later.)

 5. But Gina, why pay for what’s FREE online?

-First, FREE often comes at a high cost… In lost opportunities and lost optimism; and in deep regrets.
+When it comes to this critical knowledge and support, FREE comes at a high cost… In lost opportunities, dashed optimism; and deep regrets.

 It’s true, though.
 Today we find a dizzying array of information on Adult ADHD.
 Some of it reliable!
 Yet, much confuses the public with conflicting, even bad, advice.
-For example, compare who has dominated online and who are the truly respected experts.
+For example, compare who dominates online and who are the truly respected experts.
 You won’t find much overlap.

 Even with helpful information, it’s mostly bits and pieces.
 There is no framework for implementing it all rationally, step by step.
 Starting small and simple—and growing larger and more complex over time, when you’re prepared for it.